-What | How | Why | Who | Jobs | More
+What | How | Who | Jobs | Contact | More

 Our software is more than just “free” or “open-source”: we call it sustainably free.
 It means that we develop and maintain it using a business model that is based on sharing rather than limiting the right to use it.

-While Free Software becomes more and more popular, it can get misused by players who integrate some proprietary part into an otherwise free product.
+While free software becomes more and more popular, it can get misused by players who integrate some proprietary part into an otherwise free product.

 • They gain control over the usage rights on some part of the product like an installer or a front end.